 There are tons of little boutiques around Waco but these are the two worth making time for.
 If you have more time stop by the Mary Avenue Market or Iron Willow.

-I love the Spice Rack!
-It’s not far from Magnolia Market and a must stop if you are shopping.
-It’s basically 20 boutiques all in one so they’ve got all kinds of fun stuff including home decor, clothing, outdoor accents, and much more.
-They even have this spot to take photos!
+I love the Spice Village!
+It’s not far from Magnolia Market and a must-stop if you are shopping.
+It’s basically 20+ boutiques all in one so they’ve got all kinds of fun stuff including home decor, clothing, outdoor accents, and much more.
+They even have this spot to take photos, hence the photo!

 There’s a bar underneath it.
 I forget what it’s called but it has giant drinks.

 Enjoy Delicious Food, Beer, and Wine